Community Health Worker

 Course Learning Outcomes

 Students will gain the knowledge, skills, and abilities as indicated by completing written and performance exams at the end of the course.
-Core competencies include among others motivational interviewing, professional skills, intro to computers, outreach and advocacy.
-During the internship each student will work with a diverse population of people within a selected community by promoting public health, conducting wellness outreach services, educating individuals and families on health and wellness matters, and making needed referrals.
-Students who have successfully complete the course will also receive seven credit hours towards a CHW certificate or Human Services Degree at SUNY Schenectady.
+Core competencies include among others motivational interviewing, professional skills, outreach and advocacy.
+During the internship (where required) each student will work with a diverse population of people within a selected community by promoting public health, conducting wellness outreach services, educating individuals and families on health and wellness matters, and making needed referrals.

 Register for Community Health Worker Course